Non-monotonic heat dissipation phenomenon in close-packed quasi-2D and 3D hotspot system: Phonon BTE

-where $v_g$ is the group velocity and $e=e(\bm{x},\omega,\bm{s},t,p)$ is the phonon distribution function of energy density, which depends on spatial position $\bm{x}$, unit directional vector $\bm{s}$, time $t$, phonon frequency $\omega$, and polarization $p$. $e^{eq} $ and $\tau $ are the equilibrium distribution function and the relaxation time, respectively.
+where $v_g$ is the group velocity and $e=e(\bm{x},\omega,\bm{s},t,p)$ is the phonon distribution function of energy density, which depends on spatial position $\bm{x}$, unit directional vector $\bm{s}$, time $t$, phonon frequency $\omega$ and branch $p$ (Appendix~\ref{sec:dispersionscattering}).
+The whole wave vector space is assumed to be isotropic. $e^{eq} $ and $\tau $ are the equilibrium distribution function and the relaxation time, respectively.
 We assume the temperature $T$ slightly deviates from the reference temperature $T_0$, i.e., $|T -T_0| \ll T_0$, so that the equilibrium distribution function can be linearized as follows:

 where $C=C(\omega,p,T_0)$ is the mode specific heat at $T_0$.
-The phonon scattering term satisfies the energy conservation, so that we have the following equations:
+The phonon scattering term satisfies the energy conservation, so that we have

 where the integral is carried out in the whole solid angle space $d\Omega$ and frequency space $d\omega$. $T_{loc}$ is the local pseudotemperature, which is introduced to ensure the conservation principles of the scattering term and can be calculated by